taatuut/mongeoexperts/README.md

 `python create_grid.py`

-This prints unique 648 points in geojson format
+This prints unique 648 points in geojson format if you use the code as is.
+Of course you can change it to create more/less data.
+To use the spatial capabilities

+Install the MongoDB Database Tools if you have not already done so.
+This will add the database tools to your path so you can directly use them on the command line.

 Now run `python create_grid.py | mongoimport --uri mongodb+srv://<user>:<pass>@yourserver.at.mongodb.net/test --drop --collection gridder --jsonArray`